Rotkibird/my-ns-mcp/PRPs/ns-prp-management-mcp.md

     - VERIFY all NS API integrations work correctly
     - TEST Anthropic AI parsing with sample PRPs
     - VALIDATE all CRUD operations for tasks and PRPs
-    - VERIFY permission systems work as expected
+    - VERIFY permission systems work as expected with API keys
     - TEST error handling and recovery scenarios

 Task 10 - Production Deployment: